Click the triangle below to listen to the podcast brief and access the transcript by clicking here.

 People have different ways of coping with difficult situations or physical discomfort.
 Your coping “style” can have a large impact on how much pain you feel or how much the pain bothers you.

-In any difficult situation, a person can react by choosing to either change the situation, change themselves, or simply “give up.”
-The first two options are considered “active” coping styles and are highly effective in managing stress.
-The third option often results in withdrawal or depression.
+In any difficult situation, a person reacts by either trying to change the situation, change themselves, or by “giving up.”
+The first two options are “active” coping styles and are highly effective in managing stress.
+The third option is much less helpful and often results in withdrawal or symptoms of depression.

-Research has shown that it is best to determine how much of the situation is under your control, and then pick the appropriate coping style.
+Research has shown that it is best to first think about how much of the situation is under your control, and then pick the best active coping style.
 If the situation is out of your control, changing how you think about and respond to it can be the best coping style.
 A psychologist can work with you on developing this kind of coping skill.

-It is also important to look for aspects of the situation that are under your control.
-For example, you cannot change the fact that you have suffered a burn injury that has resulted in ongoing pain.
+It is also important to decide which parts of the situation are under your control.
+For example, you cannot change the fact that you have sustained a burn injury that has resulted in ongoing pain.
 “Wishing” the injury had not occurred and dwelling on the “what-ifs” won’t help your pain and may lead to feeling more helpless and depressed.
-However, focusing on the part of the situation that you can control—such as your own rehabilitation, time spent in physical therapy, doing your daily range-of-motion exercises, and following the pain management strategies suggested by your doctor—can be a highly effective coping strategy.
+However, focusing on the part of the situation that you can control—such as your own rehabilitation, time spent in physical therapy, doing your daily range-of- motion exercises, and following the pain management strategies suggested by your doctor—can be a highly effective coping strategy.

 References